microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 * train.py: The Python training script.
 It runs PyTorch to train a semantic segmentation neural network.

 We will use Azure Machine Learning (AML) Studio with the PyTorchModelFromScratch.ipynb notebook to train the network.
 You do not have to use
-AML for this!
+AML to train your custom neural networks!
 You can use whatever workflow you are accustomed to for training neural networks.
 Tensorflow, Caffe, PyTorch - train locally or in the cloud, whatever.
 As long as you end up with a model file that can be converted to run on a Myriad X VPU, you are fine.

-Let's assume you are using AML Studio though for the sake of this tutorial (since I can't write a tutorial for all possible combinations of workflows).
+Let's assume you are using AML Studio though for the sake of this tutorial (since I can't write a tutorial for all possible combinations of workflows and since the Python Notebook assumes AML).

 To train the network, use the same Studio Workspace you created in the Banana tutorial, but make sure to make a new folder and upload this directory's contents to it.
 You should end up with something like this (the Users/ and You/ folders aren't necessarily there):